 Corner trim is most commonly used to cover where two panels meet at the corner of metal-sided buildings.
+Customizing corners is often necessary due to where they land on a panels major rib.
 Any of our standard trims can be customized by submitting a drawing with the desired dimensions and angles.
-Customizing corners is often necessary due to on a panel rib.
-Both can be ordered as custom trim items by specifying custom dimensions.
-Be sure to take into account the 3/4" "head space" when figuring custom dimensions.
+Be sure to take into account the 1.03" "head space" when figuring custom dimensions for this panel.

 The Universal Outside Corner is designed to straddle the ribs of the panels where they meet at the corner of the building.
-The TR-936, outside corner may also serve as a gable rake.
+The HYBRID 35® outside corner may also serve as a gable rake if desired.